in-hospital monitoring

 Moreover, this manual process is time-consuming, with each assessment taking up to 15 minutes per patient.
 In understaffed healthcare environments, these routine checks consume valuable time that could be dedicated to direct patient care.
 Spot checks also provide only momentary snapshots of patient vitals, making trend recognition difficult, and frequent nighttime measurements can disrupt patient sleep, further hindering recovery.

-a smarter approach: continuous, real-time monitoring
+a smarter approach: continuous, (near) real-time trend monitoring

 smartQare transforms in-hospital monitoring with automated, continuous tracking of vital signs.
 By eliminating the reliance on intermittent measurements, smartQare’s solutions provide a complete picture of a patient’s health, allowing clinical teams to detect deterioration early and intervene proactively.